XenonA7/xenons-playable-classes/README.md

 >**Note:** Additional addon mods created by me and others can be found on the Discord server.

 # **Mod Content:**
-1. Playable Triblader and Hexacast characters with all new combat arts (Hexacast is still WIP and currently 77% done)
+1. Playable Triblader and Hexacast characters with all new combat arts (Hexacast is only 77% done but still playable)
-2. Generic triblader party member
+2. Generic Triblader party member
 3. Updated Schneider/Luke movesets
 4. New area in Bergen Village containing various maps and content
 5. Triblader PVP arena cups available after beating Ku'lero Temple